Octopus bimaculatus: Diet

 O. bimaculatus is known to prey on crustaceans, snails, chitons, limpets, and bivalves.
-Studies have observed the predator-prey interactions between the O. bimaculatus and the Californian Scorpionfish (Scorpaena guttata) in aquariums.
-Findings suggest that the Californian Scorpionfish is included in the diet of O. bimaculatus in their natural habitat, specifically juvenile scorpionfish.
+Studies have observed the predator-prey interactions between the O. bimaculatus and the Californian scorpionfish (Scorpaena guttata) in aquariums.
+Findings suggest that the Californian scorpionfish is included in the diet of O. bimaculatus in their natural habitat, specifically juvenile scorpionfish.
 As juveniles, the octopus tend to prey on smaller benthic, marine invertebrates which include chitons, bivalves, snails, and crabs.
 Additionally, diet appears to be strongly influenced by location, season, and sex.

 Hunting

 O. bimaculatus hunt regularly by swimming along the seafloor and pouncing at their prey using their web to feel if they successfully captured their prey.
 After capture, they use their beak and radula to consume their prey.
 There has been observations of certain species of fish following the octopus into kelp forests looking for scraps from the octopus prey.

 Distribution, habitat, and behavior

 O. bimaculatus occurs in the northeast Pacific off the coast of Southern California (north to Point Conception) and Baja California (the exact southern limit is unknown) mainly in the intertidal and subtidal regions.
 These octopus have been observed in kelp forests, bed rock, and rock walls.
 Typically found on the seafloor, these octopus occupy areas beneath rocks, inside of holes and inside crevices.
 Juvenile octopus utilize the smaller areas in bedrock, including empty shells found around the bedrock.
-Frequently used shells for shelter include the shells of Cypraea spadicea, Astraea undosa, and Hinnites giganteus.
+They frequently use shells for shelter, including the shells of Cypraea spadicea, Astraea undosa, and Hinnites giganteus.

 Larger octopus have the ability and power to "blow" sand or move sand to create shelter.
 They do this through a mechanism called jet propulsion, which allow them to pump water out quickly through a siphon exerting enough force to move sediment.
 This process allows the octopus to dig deep holes for shelter in a matter of minutes.
 The arms of O. bimaculatus are also useful in creating shelter.
 Each arm is covered in suckers that give the octopus the ability to grip and move smooth wet surfaces such as rocks and shells.

-Octopus tend to move from shelter to shelter only residing in one shelter for a short 1–3 month time period before moving onto the next.
+Octopus tend to move from shelter to shelter only residing in one shelter for a short 1–3 month time period before moving on to the next.
 Octopus leave their shelters for a number of reasons, the primary reason being to forage.
 Other reasons include competition for space with other octopus or fleeing an area with high risk of predation.

 Predators known to hunt O. bimaculatus include the California sheephead (Semicossyphus pulcher), the kelp bass (Paralabrax clathratus), and the California moray eel (Gymnothorax mordax).